slashd-analytics/wire/README.md

 # Wire

-**Wire** is a tiny library that allows different components communicate to each others by using a little event broadcaster.
+**Wire** is a tiny library that allows to instances of a component to communicate to each others by using a little event broadcaster.

-The main purpose is to add syncing capability to specific components, with the possibility to include/exclude some instances in the overall sync flow.
+The main purpose is to add syncing capability to specific instances, with the possibility to include/exclude some of them in the overall sync flow.

-Each component can be configured in order to orchestrate how the signals flow from one component to the others.
+Each instance can be configured in order to orchestrate how the signals flow from one to the others.

-By default every component send messages to others that subscribe to a specific event type.
+By default every instance sends messages to others that subscribe to the same event type.

 The following properties can be used, alongside the default values:
 - `wireSenderEnabled: true ` enable/disable the ability of a specific component to send events